en |

 While this may seem confusing initially, it’s really not.

-In fact, there have been specific guidelines laid out that will help you to know if you are fulfilling the requirements of the travel category “support for the Cuban people” during your time in the country.
+There have been specific guidelines laid out that will help you to know if you are fulfilling the requirements of the travel category “support for the Cuban people” during your time in the country.

 Here are some of the ways in which you will be able to justify using this category during your stay in Cuba: